Search

 Vegetarian food in Uganda

-Eating meat regularly can become a high cost for many Ugandans, so you’ll find that many locals eat a vegetarian diet.
-That said, most meals at restaurants usually include meat or fish.
-If you can find a vegetarian meal, be aware that the same surfaces, pots and sauces will usually be used for vegetarian and meat dishes.
+Although meat can be expensive in Uganda, most meals at restaurants usually include meat or fish.
+If you are eating a vegetarian meal, be aware that the same surfaces, pots and sauces may be used for both vegetarian and meat dishes.
+You may want to check before you order.
 If in doubt, use Happy Cow – it’s an excellent resource for finding vegetarian and vegan restaurants.
 Some veggie-friendly dishes to try in Uganda are amashaza mu gitoke, maziwa, ugali and g-nut sauce.

 Drinks in Uganda